How do I apply for financial aid?

 Detailed instructions will be sent to your UH email account once you have been awarded financial aid.
 Please review all the information regarding your financial aid before accepting or declining your award.
 For more details about your financial aid award, please review the What You Should Know [PDF] document.

 How do I get my money?

 Your financial aid will be disbursed or applied electronically to your student account no earlier than 10 days before the beginning of each semester.
-After your Honolulu Community College tuition and fees have been paid, any excess financial aid will be refunded to you via paper check or eRefund.
+After your Honolulu Community College tuition and fees have been paid, any excess financial aid will be refunded to you via paper check or eRefund [PDF].

 Please note for first-time, first-year student loan borrowers, Federal Regulations require that the loan be disbursed 30 days after the first day of school.